 If you are a part-time worker, a person who has a zero-hour contract or was employed as a part of an agency, you could still have the right to claim for SSP as it will depend on each company’s policy.
 All employers are not required to pay SSP, they could have other policies in place, or they may not pay employees while they are off sick such as those in the armed forces.

-It is more than understandable to be confused as to whether or not you are eligible for SSP, which can be different from a company’s sick pay scheme.
+It is more than understandable to be confused about whether or not you are eligible for SSP, which can be different from a company’s accident at work sick pay scheme.
 However, if at any point within this online guide, you are confused by the matters that are being discussed, then please contact a member of our team.

 It has been outlined by gov.uk that you will not qualify for statutory sick pay if you;